 Your employer is required to post a Department of Labor poster in the workplace providing information about your OSHA rights.
 You may also visit the website of the Occupational Health and Safety Administration to learn about your rights and your employer’s obligations under OSHA.
 The Massachusetts Labor and Workforce Department can also be a source of information on workplace safety issues.
 If you have specific concerns about your rights or a potential OSHA violation, however, your best option may be to speak with a Massachusetts work injury lawyer who can review your situation.
 OSHA is a complicated piece of legislation with a great many requirements and you should have professional assistance in understanding and interpreting the important worker protection laws.How Can I Determine if an OSHA Violation has Occurred?

 If you suspect an OSHA violation has occurred, you should speak with your employer who has the obligation to provide you with information on OSHA standards.
 Your union representative, if you are in a union, can also help you to determine if a violation has occurred.
 Learning about the regulations from your employer or from the OSHA website can also help you to determine if a violation has occurred or is occurring.

 If you suspect a violation, you have the right to request an OSHA inspection.
 The law also allows you to attend the OSHA inspection, to speak privately with the inspector from OSHA, to be part of the meetings between your employer and the OSHA inspector, and to a copy of the results of the OSHA inspection.

 When a work injury occurs, you are typically limited to filing a workers’ comp claim in order to collect compensation from your employer.
-However, when an OSHA violation occurs, there may be certain options for filing a personal injury lawsuit for additional damages, including filing third party claims.
-To learn more about all of your options after a work injury, contact the Law Offices of Jeffrey S. Glassman today to schedule a free consultation to learn how we can help.
+However, when an OSHA violation occurs, there may be certain options for filing a personal injury lawsuit for additional damages, including filing third-party claims.
+To learn more about all of your options after a work injury, contact the Jeffrey Glassman Injury Lawyers today to schedule a free consultation to learn how we can help.